pq-code-package/tsc/meetings/2024-05-09/minutes.md

 * [ ] Nigel to share links on project lifecycle discussions
 * [ ] Nigel to contact John Schanck about API needs
-* [ ] Matthias to Present API design/approach for embedded/arch64
+* [ ] Tiago, Matthias to Present API design/approach for embedded/arch64 (see [Issue 4](https://github.com/pq-code-package/tsc/issues/29))
-* [ ] Matthias - what does high assurance mean fir the embedded/arch64 subproject
+* [ ] All - what does high assurance mean for the embedded/arch64 subproject
 * [ ] Naomi to arrange TSC chair vote
 * [ ] Naomi to schedule next meeting / send out invites